Earn Your Master of Science in Nursing

 Ready to apply?
 Applications are accepted on a rolling admission process.
 Start your credit evaluation today and speak with the Director of Admissions to get started.

-NOTE: During Nurse Practitioner practicum courses, students must be residents of Missouri or Kansas.
+Note: Nurse Practitioner students must be a resident of Missouri or Kansas during last four semesters